 What is EFT?

 Emotional Freedom Technique, also called Tapping, is built upon acupuncture therapies.
 The theory is that, like in acupuncture, there are some points that the practitioner can tap on to release emotional stress.

-The idea behind EFT is called energy psychology.
-It is primarily concerned with the relationship between thoughts, feelings and behaviors, according to the National Emotional Freedom Techniques Training Institute.
-The belief is that emotional stress is what causes psychological problems.
+The idea behind EFT is called Energy Psychology, which is primarily concerned with the relationship between thoughts, feelings and behaviors, according to the National Emotional Freedom Techniques Training Institute.
+The belief is that emotional stress causes psychological problems.
 Thus, EFT practitioners strive to free their clients from unresolved emotional stress.
 It is said to have the following therapeutic benefits: